Canada's Balance of International Payments

 This is a sample survey with a cross-sectional design.

-The quarterly questionnaires providing direct input to the Balance of Payments are sent to Canadian enterprises known to have or believed to have significant international activity.
+The quarterly questionnaires providing direct input to the Balance of International Payments are sent to Canadian enterprises known to have or believed to have significant international activity.
 Roughly 6000 firms receive the annual questionnaires.
-Collection of this data on a quarterly basis is limited to approximately 900 firms with very high levels of international transactions, while there are slightly over 100 firms that are surveyed on a monthly basis.
+Collection of this data on a quarterly basis is limited to approximately 1000 firms with very high levels of international transactions, while there are slightly over 100 firms that are surveyed on a monthly basis.

 The annual surveys are believed to cover close to 100% of the target population.
 Some quarterly data are modelled based on previous annual data.